learn-co-curriculum/dsc-categorical-variables-regression/README.md

 Values range from 1 to 3, moreover, actually the only values that are in the dataset are 1, 2 and 3! it turns out that "origin" is a so-called **categorical** variable.
 It does not represent a continuous number but refers to a location - say 1 may stand for US, 2 for Europe, 3 for Asia (note: for this data set the actual meaning is not disclosed).

 So, categorical variables are exactly what they sound like: they represent categories instead of numerical features.
 Note that, even though that's not the case here, these features are often stored as text values which represent various levels of the observations.
-An example of this is gender: it can be described as "M" ("Male") or "F"("Female"), etc.

 ## Identifying categorical variables